BustByte/coronastatus/README.md

 # Coronastatus

-> Report your health status to get a better overview of COVID-19 in your country (currently available in Norway & The Netherlands)
+> Report your health status to get a better overview of COVID-19 in your country (currently in 🇳🇴🇳🇱🇸🇰)

 ## What is this?